-Changes in accounting policies resulting from the adoption of IFRS 9 have been applied retrospectively as of 1 October 2018 and comparative information has not been restated.
-The Group did not adjust equity as of 1 October 2018 because the transition to the new standard did not result in a material impact to the Group's financial statements.
+Changes in accounting policies resulting from the adoption of IFRS 9 have been applied as of 1 October 2018.
+The Group did not adjust equity and comparative information as of 1 October 2018 because the transition to the new standard did not result in a material impact to the Group's financial statements.